Contact Slater and Gordon Lawyers

 “HM Government needs to do more to combat maternity discrimination, in particular, put a duty on employers to accommodate women returning to work after maternity leave in order to level the playing field."

-Slater & Gordon's research has revealed that women often find themselves offered less senior roles (18%) and opportunities (27%), demoted (8%) and overlooked after they return from maternity leave (27%).
+Slater and Gordon's research has revealed that women often find themselves offered less senior roles (18%) and opportunities (27%), demoted (8%) and overlooked after they return from maternity leave (27%).
 Three quarters said they felt there was a perception that mums wouldn’t be ambitious and that their boss didn’t think they were as capable once they had children.
 While the average mother took just under nine months off after they had their baby, 30% were back after just three months.

 When asked why they took less than their full year entitlement most women (39%) said they were worried about losing their job if they took longer and six in ten said they felt under pressure from their boss to return as quickly as possible.